SvenVw/fdm/.changeset/strong-bobcats-push.md

 "@svenvw/fdm-app": minor
 ---

-At nitrogen balance show the total ammount of ammonia emitted and the details on field level
+In the nitrogen balance, show the total amount of ammonia emitted and provide field-level details.